Was this helpful?

 2. Select Settings and then General.

-3. Select Network and check for any connected devices listed on the Network Status page.
+3. Select Network and check for connected devices on the Network Status page.

 4. To disconnect a device, click the Disconnect button next to the device name.

-5. Click Yes on the confirmation window when prompted and the device will be disconnected from your Samsung TV.
+5. When prompted, click Yes on the confirmation window, and the device will be disconnected from your Samsung TV.

-The process of checking connected devices is simple and quick, allowing you to easily manage access on your Samsung TV whenever necessary!
+Checking connected devices is simple and quick, allowing you to manage access to your Samsung TV whenever necessary easily!

 Using the Network Settings to Control Connection